wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: a few WP Retina @2x images were not being optimized, and none of them were stored in the ewwwio_images table properly
 * new: better compression for cloud users via advpng
 * new: lossy compression for PNG images via pngquant
+* changed: Bulk Optimize loads much quicker (mostly noticable on sites with thousands of images)

 = 1.8.2 =
 * updated Romanian translation